tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 This is a work in progress, so the implementation isn't perfect and might not fully align to the Matter specification (Dead Front behaviour for example - I don't ignore commands when the device is off)

+To reset the device, hold down to the On/Off button for 5 seconds and you'll see a prompt to "Reset the device".
+Click the appropriate button; On/Off for No, Start/Stop for Yes.
+This will reset the Matter fabric.

 ## Why?

 I'm really interested in the energy management aspect of the Matter protocol.
 There aren't any devices on the market to enable me to explore this protocol and besides, I'm not going to buy a new applicance for testing!
 Having this toy dishwasher will let me play around with how the energy management might work.